 Mormon baptisms are different (and also similar) to many religions.
 Here’s what happens at a Mormon baptism – including how long it is, what to wear and all about LDS baptisms.

 Mormon baptisms are a great opportunity to learn more about the LDS church and to show the person who invited you how much you care about them.
 Here are 6 things you should remember about an LDS baptism when you attend one.

-Soon, my daughter is being baptized a member of the LDS church.
+My daughter is being baptized a member of the LDS church.
 She has turned 8 and that is the age that LDS children are baptized.
 She was very excited to invite many friends, but I wanted to be sure they had some idea of what to expect.
 I hope you find this post helpful!

 Mormon baptisms are not a spot that we will try to convert you or get you to be baptized.
 Don’t be afraid to go, just enjoy the service and the happy feelings you get.

-Also, the full name of the church is the Church of Jesus Christ of Latter-Day Saints, but we go by Mormons — you can respectfully use either term, or use LDS (short for Latter-Day Saints).
+The full name of the church is the Church of Jesus Christ of Latter-Day Saints, but we go by Mormons — you can respectfully use either term, or use LDS (short for Latter-Day Saints).

 LDS baptisms are done using immersion